OneManMonkeySquad/UtilityAI/readme.md

 ## Getting Started
 Unzip the repository to your Unity /Assets oder any subfolder.
 Create a new Brain asset by right clicking in the project explorer, click Create/UnityAI/Brain.
 Double-click the Brain.
 The editor will open.

-After you have your brain, you need to write some code to connect the AI character with it.
+By default, there won't be any Actions, ContextualScorers, ..., so you need to add some in code.
+Here is a short and senseless example to show you the general structure.

     using UtilityAI;